top of page

 Effective treatment for PCOS often begins with lifestyle changes, such as a balanced diet and regular exercise.
 Studies have shown that losing just 5-10% of body weight can significantly improve symptoms.
 Additionally, hormonal contraceptives are commonly prescribed to regulate menstrual cycles and address symptoms like acne and hair growth.

 Endometriosis affects approximately 10% of women worldwide.
-This condition arises when tissue similar to the lining of the uterus grows outside of the uterus, leading to pain during menstruation, heavy periods, and sometimes infertility.
+This condition arises when tissue similar to the lining of the uterus grows outside of the uterus.
+It leads to pain during menstruation, heavy periods, and sometimes infertility.

 Uterine fibroids are non-cancerous growths in the uterus that occur in about 20-50% of women by age 50.
 Many women with fibroids experience no symptoms, while others report heavy menstrual bleeding, pelvic pain, and frequent urination.